Drum Corps International: Current classes

 Currently, DCI groups corps from the United States and Canada into three classes based on competitive level.
 Corps from Europe, Asia, Latin America, and anywhere other than the U.S. and Canada are grouped into the International Class.
 Corps from all classes compete together but are ranked separately.
 In the past, classes have been fully or partially determined by the number of marching members in each corps; at present, all corps may march up to a maximum of one hundred sixty five (165) members.

 World Class (formerly Division I) corps are the groups that have chosen to compete at the highest level and have proven to DCI leadership they have the ability to survive at this level both competitively and financially.
 The higher a corps is ranked at the DCI Championships, the higher the performance fees they will earn for the following season's performances.

 Open Class (formerly Divisions II & III) corps are committed to a lesser competitive level and are generally smaller, although several corps have marched with maximum membership.
 In September 2007, DCI combined the former Divisions II and III into this new class.

 International Class is for corps based outside the U.S. and Canada who wish to compete at sanctioned competitions.
 Corps in this class are allowed to follow the guidelines of their national governing body, such as: no age restrictions, smaller membership requirements, or the use of woodwind instruments.
 International corps which abide by DCI rules would be eligible to compete as Open or World Class corps.

 All-Age Class is class available to all corps whose members do not meet DCI's age limits.
 A competitive All-Age Class and All-Age Class Championships were made available for the 2024 and 2025 seasons in partnership with DCA.
+As of June 2026, DCA-member corps continue to compete at DCI events.